 In the aftermath of a traumatic incident, although it may not be foremost on your mind, the preservation of evidence is strongly encouraged.
 Even if you do not think you want to pursue a criminal or civil proceeding, preserving evidence keeps your options open in case you change your mind.
 Preserving evidence also can assist you with obtaining a Protection from Abuse or Protection from Sexual Violence and Intimidation order.
 To preserve evidence, do not shower, douche, or change clothes or bedding before you seek medical attention.
 Also, if oral contact took place, do not brush your teeth, smoke, or eat.
 Optimally, evidence collection should occur within 72 hours of the assault, but it is ok if it is beyond 72 hours.
-The local medical facility is as follows:
+There are medical facilities that can assist you: